Water And Wastewater Technology - Thompson Rivers University

 XWTP 0810 People Management

 This course covers the principles involved in the effective management of people.
-The course starts with a look at management skills as it applies to yourself as a supervisor, manager or leader.
-Human resource management (HRM) policies and practices will be studies as it applies to water utility organizations.
+The course starts with a look at management skills as it applies to yourself as a supervisor, manager, or leader.
+Human resource management (HRM) policies and practices will be studied as it applies to water utility organizations.

 XWTP 0820 Asset and Operations Management

 This course focuses on the overall management of assets.
-Asset identification and maintenance will be reviewed as well as operation management as it applies to the leading, planning, organizing, coordinating and controlling of people and services at the plant with the goal of meeting the expectations of the customer.
+Asset identification and maintenance will be reviewed as well as operation management as it applies to leading, planning, organizing, coordinating, and controlling people and services at the plant with the goal of meeting the expectations of the customer.
 The importance of water conservation principles and practices will also be reviewed.

 XWTP 0830 Financial Management